wp-plugins/ns-cloner-site-copier/readme.txt

 == Changelog ==

+= 3.0.4.4 =
+* Added support for new feature and setting in Content and Users Add-on to send notifications to new users

 = 3.0.4.3 =
 * Added another condition on ensuring kintParser is not already loaded from somewhere else